TralahM/multifiledownloader-rs/README.md

 - Customizable destination directory
 - Show total downloaded size, per file, total time, eta, and average speed
 - Shell completion for bash, zsh, fish, powershell, and elvish
+- The destination directory is created if it does not exist automatically.

 ## Usage